The Strategic Practice Plan

 When the Strategic Practice Plan is delivered and reviewed, you’ll have:

-A detailed action plan for the first 90 days: You’ll know what to do, in what order, and what success looks like when you get there — concrete, specific, and built around your practice.
+You leave with something you can actually use: With a detailed action plan for the first 90 days, you’ll know what to do, in what order, and what success looks like when you get there — concrete, specific, and built around your practice.

-A clearer sense of where your energy belongs: Running a growing practice and leading one are different jobs.
-The plan helps you see where your focus creates the most leverage — and where the practice needs to carry more without running everything through you.
+You get clear on where your time and focus actually belong: Running a growing practice and leading one are different jobs.
+The plan helps you see where your focus creates the most leverage — and where the practice should be handling things without running everything through you.

 EASIER THAN YOU MIGHT EXPECT